Business and Finance

 Objective

 Further, there is a way in which the accounting information should flow through several accounts in the cycle of sales and collection.
-The figure below shows the five classes of transformation that the information should flow in the cycle of the sales and collection.
-It is significant to note that the cycle of sales and collection involves the decisions as well as procedures that are considered to be essential for the transfer of goods ownership, and the services to clients as soon as they are accessible for sale.
+The figure below shows the five classes of transformation that the information should flow in the cycle of sales and collection.
+It is significant to note that the cycle of sales and collection involves the decisions as well as procedures that are considered to be essential for the transfer of goods ownership and services to clients as soon as they are accessible for sale.
 This process starts with a demand by the clients and finishes with the change of service or material into the account that is receivable and eventually into cash (Awadallah, & El Said, 2017).

-Customer orders
+Customer Orders

-Granting credit
+Granting Credit

-Shipping goods
+Shipping Goods

-Billing Customers and Recording Sales
+Billing Customers And Recording Sales

 Sales invoice